andycranston/mbdebug/README.md

 send
 ```

 The `fc 3` specifies function code 3 (read hold holding registers).
-Thge `addr 256` specifies a register address of 256.
-The `data 8` instructs the server
+The `addr 256` specifies a register address of 256.
+The `data 8`
-to return the 8 word values held at register addresses 256 to 263 inclusive.
-The `show` displays the packet bytes about to be sent and a human readable
+instructs the server to return the 8 word values held at register
+addresses 256 to 263 inclusive.
+The `show` displays the packet
-break down of the bytes.
+bytes about to be sent and a human readable break down of the bytes.
 Finally the `send` sends the packets and waits for a response.

 ## Quitting the program